 Office of Special Education and Rehabilitative Services (OSERS/OSEP)

-Addresses the provision of physical education services for preschool-aged children with disabilities as part of the IEP.
+Addresses the provision of required physical education services for preschool-aged children with disabilities as part of the IEP.

-Office for Civil Rights
+Office for Civil Rights (OCR) Extracurricula Athletics

 How NCPEID Uses Legislative Guidance for Advocacy